 Schloss Jaidhof, Renaissance castle in Jaidhof, Austria.

-Schloss Jaidhof is a Renaissance castle in Jaidhof featuring a classicistic facade with triangular gables and column balconies set within its grounds.
-The property encompasses a courtyard, an extensive English garden with ponds and pavilion remains, as well as a castle chapel.
+Schloss Jaidhof is a Renaissance castle in the Waldviertel region of Lower Austria, featuring a classicistic facade with triangular gables and column balconies.
+The grounds include a courtyard, a castle chapel, and an English garden with ponds and the remains of a pavilion.

 The castle serves today as a meeting place for the Priestly Society of St. Pius X, hosting religious seminars and youth gatherings for participants from the former Danube region.
 The site functions as a spiritual center where this community continues its work and programs.